 - 2.1.
 Where any Complaint is made about the conduct of a member who is a Parliamentarian, Senator, or an elected representative as a member of the Party's group in the London Assembly, the Lead Adjudicator shall refer the Complaint to the Chief Whip (or nearest equivalent) of that group for investigation under that group's standing orders to consider whether it relates to events taking place, or their conduct when acting, in the course of their role as a Parliamentarian or elected representative.
-If not, the referee shall inform the Standards Office within 10 working days and the Complaint shall be dealt with under this complaints process.
+If not found to have been acting in their role as a Parliamentarian or elected representative, the referee shall inform the Standards Office of their outcome and rationale within 10 working days and the Complaint shall be dealt with under this complaints process.
 If so, the referee shall apply their standing orders or procedures first before this complaints process applies (subject to paragraph 2.2). - 2.2.
 Three months after any such referral the Standards Office shall write to the referee requesting a report as to the progress of their investigation and, if a final decision has been made, (i) a report of the findings of their investigation, (ii) the final decision reached within their own procedure and (iii) a recommendation as to any additional sanction to be applied under this complaints process.
 The Standards Office shall then report any response to the Senior Adjudicators' Team and to the CEO. - 2.3.
-If the referee provides a report and final decision within a month of delivery of the Standards Office's written request under paragraph 2.2, the Complaint shall be referred to the Senior Adjudicators' Team who shall appoint a Panel, which shall make its decision as to whether to uphold the Complaint based on the report the Standards Office has received. - 2.4.
+If the referee provides a report and final decision within a month of delivery of the Standards Office's written request under paragraph 2.2, the Complaint shall be referred to the Senior Adjudicators' Team who shall make its decision as to whether to confirm the outcome of the Complaint based on the report and any other evidence the Standards Office has received (and for the avoidance of doubt the SAT shall not be bound by the findings of any report and decision provided by the referee).
+If the SAT disagree with the referee investigation and/or outcome, the complaint can return to paragraph 2.1.4 stage for Panel deliberation.
+In the event that a report and final decision are not provided within one month, the Complaint shall be dealt with from that date under this complaints procedure. - 2.4.
 If no Complaint has been made under this system, and instead a complaint is made directly to any of the bodies listed directly in paragraph 2.1 then: - 2.4.1. if the body complained to considers that the complaint relates to events taking place, or the conduct of the Parliamentarian or elected representative when acting, in the course of their role as Parliamentarian or elected representative and their final decision recommends a sanction which can be applied under this complaints process, they shall inform the Standards Office on completion of their investigation of their final decision and the recommended sanction and provide a copy of their investigation report to the Standards Office.
 The Standards Office shall then register a Complaint in the case management system against the Parliamentarian or elected representative (with the body complained to as Complainant) and refer the matter to the Senior Adjudicators' Team who shall appoint a Panel, which shall make its decision as to whether to uphold the Complaint based on the report the Standards Office has received; or